-With the exception of the provisions in R4, each Balancing Authority receiving an on-time Arranged Interchange or an emergency Arranged Interchange from a Sink Balancing Authority shall approve or deny its transition to Confirmed Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, Column B: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]
+With the exception of the provisions in R4, each Balancing Authority receiving an on-time Arranged Interchange or an emergency Arranged Interchange from a Sink Balancing Authority must approve or deny its transition to Confirmed Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, Column B. [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

-Each Source and Sink Balancing Authority shall deny the Arranged Interchange if it does not expect to be capable of supporting the magnitude of the Interchange, including ramping, throughout the duration of the Arranged Interchange,
+Each Source and Sink Balancing Authority must deny the Arranged Interchange if it does not expect to be capable of supporting the magnitude of the Interchange, including ramping, throughout the duration of the Arranged Interchange.

-Each Balancing Authority shall deny the Arranged Interchange if the scheduling path (proper connectivity of Adjacent Balancing Authorities) between it and its Adjacent Balancing Authorities is invalid.
+Each Balancing Authority must deny the Arranged Interchange if the scheduling path (proper connectivity of Adjacent Balancing Authorities) between it and its Adjacent Balancing Authorities is invalid.

 Unless otherwise addressed by the provisions in Requirement R4, each Balancing Authority shall have evidence (such as dated and time stamped electronic logs, or other evidence) that it responded to each request for its approval to transition an Arranged Interchange to a Confirmed Interchange within the time defined in Attachment 1, Column B. (R2)

-Each Transmission Service Provider receiving an on-time Arranged Interchange or an emergency Arranged Interchange from a Sink Balancing Authority, shall approve or deny its transition to Confirmed Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, column B. [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]
+Each Transmission Service Provider receiving an on-time Arranged Interchange or an emergency Arranged Interchange from a Sink Balancing Authority, must approve or deny its transition to Confirmed Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, Column B. [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

-Each Transmission Service Provider shall deny the Arranged Interchange if 1.) the unscheduled capacity available to the Transmission Customer (via Transmission Service Request or other contractual/tariff arrangement) on the Transmission Service Provider’s system will not accommodate the Arranged Interchange, or 2.) the transmission path (proper connectivity of adjacent Transmission Service Providers) between it and its adjacent Transmission Service Providers is invalid
+Each Transmission Service Provider must deny the Arranged Interchange if 1.) the unscheduled capacity available to the Transmission Customer (via Transmission Service Request or other contractual/tariff arrangement) on the Transmission Service Provider’s system will not accommodate the Arranged Interchange, or 2.) the transmission path (proper connectivity of adjacent Transmission Service Providers) between it and its adjacent Transmission Service Providers is invalid.

 Each Balancing Authority shall have evidence (such as dated and time stamped electronic logs, or other evidence) that for any Arranged Interchange that met the criteria defined in Part 2.1 or 2.2, it responded to the request for its approval to transition any Arranged Interchange to a Confirmed Interchange with a denial.
 (R2 Parts 2.1 and 2.2)

-Each Balancing Authority associated with a direct-current tie operator, Source Balancing Authority, and Sink Balancing Authority receiving a Reliability Adjustment Arranged Interchange shall approve the Reliability Adjustment Arranged Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, column B, unless doing so could result in a violation of one or more Reliability requirements.
+Each Source Balancing Authority and Sink Balancing Authority receiving a Reliability Adjustment Arranged Interchange shall approve the Reliability Adjustment Arranged Interchange prior to the expiration of the reliability assessment period defined in the timing requirements in Attachment 1, Column B, unless doing so could result in a violation of one or more reliability requirements.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

-If a Balancing Authority associated with a direct-current tie operator, Source Balancing Authority, or Sink Balancing Authority, receives a Reliability Adjustment Arranged Interchange and does not approve it, the Balancing Authority must communicate that fact to its Reliability Coordinator no more than 10 minutes following the denial.
+If a Source Balancing Authority or Sink Balancing Authority receives a Reliability Adjustment Arranged Interchange and does not approve it, the Balancing Authority must communicate that fact to its Reliability Coordinator no more than 10 minutes following the denial.

 Each Transmission Service Provider shall have evidence (such as dated and time stamped electronic logs, studies, or other evidence) that it responded to each request for its approval to transition an Arranged Interchange to a Confirmed Interchange within the time defined in Attachment 1, Column B. (R3)

-Each Sink Balancing Authority shall transition Arranged Interchange to Confirmed Interchange if any of the following conditions are met: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

-All entities associated with the Arranged Interchange have communicated their approval of the transition